 - 2 cups frozen, shredded hash browns

-- ½ cup mayonnaise
+- 1/2 cup mayonnaise

-- 1 tablespoon worcestershire sauce
+- 1 tablespoon Worcestershire sauce

-- 2 teaspoons whole grain mustard
+- 2 teaspoons spicy brown mustard

-- chopped chives for garnish
+- Chopped chives for garnish

-- Once the filling has cooled, add the mayonnaise, worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs.
+- Once the filling has cooled, add the mayonnaise, Worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs.

 - Stir to combine.

-This is a sponsored conversation written by me on behalf of Johnsonville.
+This is a sponsored conversation written by me on behalf of Johnsonville®.
 The opinions and text are all mine.